Belfast politician will not holiday in Italy if official guidance advises against it

 Paula Bradshaw: “I love Italy, and look forward to travelling there again when it is safe to do so!”
 File photograph: Brian Lawless/PA Wire

-The health spokeswoman of Northern Ireland’s Alliance Party will not take a family holiday to Italy if official guidance continues to advise against non-essential travel, despite earlier saying she intended to go ahead with the trip.
+The health spokesperson of Northern Ireland’s Alliance Party has said she will not go on holiday while guidance against non-essential travel remains in place.

-Paula Bradshaw, who is an MLA for South Belfast and a member of the Stormont health committee, told RTÉ’s Morning Ireland on Monday the guidance was “advice, it’s not something that we’re mandated to do.”
+Paula Bradshaw revealed in radio interviews on Monday that she intended to travel to Italy for a family holiday on Saturday, saying the guidance was “advice, it’s not something that we’re mandated to do.”

-“I’m not breaking any laws,” she told BBC Radio Ulster’s Stephen Nolan Show later on Monday.
-“The guidance is there around all of those measures and we as a family have weighed it up.

-“If the holiday is cancelled, the holiday is cancelled, but it’s our intention to proceed at this point.
+However Ms Bradshaw changed her position in a statement issued shortly afterwards.
+“I should be clear,” she said, “when I said I would operate within the guidance, that obviously includes not travelling if the regulations and guidance at the time state I should not do so.
+That is currently the case.

 The NI Direct government website states that people are “strongly advised not to book foreign travel or travel abroad unless it is essential.”

-However Italy is included on the Foreign and Commonwealth Office’s list of countries which are exempt from essential travel restrictions, and people returning to the UK from Italy are not required to self-quarantine for 14 days.
+However Italy is included on the Foreign and Commonwealth Office’s list of countries which are exempt from the restrictions on essential travel, and people returning to the UK from Italy are not required to self-quarantine for 14 days.

-Shortly after the second interview Ms Bradshaw issued a statement, saying that “like many people, I have a holiday booked — in my case to Italy.

-“I should be clear when I said I would operate within the guidance, that obviously includes not travelling if the regulations and guidance at the time state I should not do so.
-That is currently the case.

-It is understood she made the decision independently after discussion with her family, and had not been instructed to do so by her party.
+It is understood Ms Bradshaw, who is an MLA for South Belfast and a member of the Stormont health committee, made the decision independently after discussion with her family, and was not instructed to do so by her party.

 The Irish Times was unable to make contact with Ms Bradshaw on Monday.

-Alliance Party leader, Naomi Long, said on Twitter that Ms Bradshaw had “said she would follow the regs [REGULATIONS]and guidance and I have no doubt she will.
+The Alliance Party leader, Naomi Long, said on Twitter that Ms Bradshaw had “said she would follow the regs [regulations] and guidance and I have no doubt she will.
 Like most of us, you can’t know what that is until the day prior to travel.”

 Speaking to reporters on Monday, Ms Foster said there were around 60 countries on Northern Ireland’s so-called green list which people were permitted to travel to and from without the need for self-isolation.